-Shirin is an Ezra Jack Keats Award-winning author of 17 books; a “tiger editor;” a writing coach and retreat leader; a Publishers Weekly “new author to watch”—and thirteen years later, front cover feature; and founding goose of Goosebottom Books.
-She has taught at the AFCC in Singapore, the NSW Writers’ Center in Australia, the Writing Salon in San Francisco and Berkeley, and for five universities including Stanford (Stanford pleases her mother most).
+Shirin is an Ezra Jack Keats Award-winning author of 19 books; a “tiger editor;” a writing coach and retreat leader; a Publishers Weekly “new author to watch”—and thirteen years later, front cover feature; and founding goose of Goosebottom Books.
+She has taught at the NSW Writers’ Center in Australia, the AFCC in Singapore, the Writing Salon in San Francisco and Berkeley, and for five universities including Stanford.
 She has been on the MCWC advisory board since 2012.
-This is her first year as executive director.
+This is her last year as executive director.

 GINNY RORBY - PRESIDENT

 Ginny holds an MFA in Creative Writing and is the author of five novels for middle grade and young adult readers: How to Speak Dolphin; Lost in the River of Grass—winner of the 2012/2013 Sunshine State Young Readers Award; Hurt Go Happy—winner of the 2008 American Library Association’s Schneider Family Book Award; The Outside of a Horse; and Dolphin Sky.
 Her sixth novel, Freeing Finch, has recently been acquired by Tor.
 She has been a board member for more than twenty years and was co-director from 1996 to 2004.
 She is thus eminently qualified to keep her eye on the current director.

 Barbara was a sales secretary for Polaroid Corporation for twelve years.
 For fifteen years, she operated an interior design business in California and Hawaii.
 She joined the MCWC board as a consultation coordinator in 2003.
 In 2005, she assumed the role of registrar, a position she loves.
 Barbara published a novella, The Seventh Circle, in 2015 and looks forward to the launch of another, Kiss Me at Midnight, in 2017.